SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ## Branches

-**NOTE: to access the below repository branches etc. you need to link your Epic Games account to GitHub - see your [Epic Games Account](https://www.epicgames.com/account/connected)**
+**To access the below repository branches etc. you need to link your Epic Games account to GitHub - see your [Epic Games Account](https://www.epicgames.com/account/connected) - if you do not do this you will see 404 error on the links below.**

+Also, you will need to **clone** the respositories below (using git) as some of the HTML5 setup functionality currently depends on being a cloned git repository - if you download as ZIP and unpack it the HTML5 setup won't currently work (will look at a solution to this in future but for now easiest solution is to clone rather than download as ZIP).

 ### 4.27 HTML5 ES3

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.27-html5-es3

-This is **UnrealEngine 4.27.2** with HTML5 platform support using **ES3** shaders and **emscripten 3.1.24**.
+This is **UnrealEngine 4.27.2** with HTML5 platform support using **ES3** shaders and **emscripten 3.1.25**.

-If you want to take a look at the full code here is a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27.2-release...SpeculativeCoder:4.27-html5-es3) of this branch against the pristine UE 4.27.2 release.
+If you want to take a look at the full code here is a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27.2-release...SpeculativeCoder:4.27-html5-es3) of this branch against the pristine UE 4.27 release.

 ### 4.24 HTML5 ES2

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.24-html5-es2

-This is **UnrealEngine 4.24.3** with HTML5 platform support using **ES2** shaders and **emscripten 3.1.24**
+This is **UnrealEngine 4.24.3** with HTML5 platform support using **ES2** shaders and **emscripten 3.1.25**

 This may be useful as a fallback if you still need to use 4.24 or ES2 but want the other changes above - it also works as a reference of changes versus @nickshin's Epic Games HTML5 plugin development branch - see this [diff](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18...SpeculativeCoder:4.24-html5-es2) for the comparison.